ths93/burstcoin-guides/docs/mining/mining.md

 !!! note ""
     "Mode" = whether your mining software uploads **deadline hashes** to a *pool* or directly to the burst network in *solo* mode.

-!!! tip
-    Pool mining is recommended unless you are mining with a very sizeable capacity (hundreds of terabytes).

 As it is the miner.conf document is automatically designated to a fictitious pool.
 You must update the file to direct the software to the proper **web address** / **IP** and **port**.
 You can usually find this information directly on each pool website.